What Paul Allen's death means for the future of the Blazers

 Berger said a sale does not mean the Blazers or Seahawks will move.

-"I'd put [the] chances of @trailblazers or @Seahawks moving at less than 1 [percent]," Berger tweeted. "@NBA and @NFL don't want to move either team from [their] passionate fan bases."
+"I'd put [the] chances of [the Blazers] or [Seahawks] moving at less than 1 [percent]," Berger tweeted. "[The] NBA and NFL don't want to move either team from [their] passionate fan bases."

+If the Blazers are sold, it won't likely happen during the season, which begins Thursday when LeBron James and the Lakers visit the Moda Center.

+"This will be a matter of months before this is all sorted out," Berger told KGW on Tuesday morning.
+"I don't expect we'll see any changes this season.
+In the offseason, this will probably get sorted out."

 Oregonian sports columnist John Canzano said Allen's holding company, Vulcan, Inc., technically owns the Trail Blazers.
 He said the value of the franchise — Forbes estimated the Blazers' value at $1.05 billion in 2017 — will tempt Vulcan, Inc. to consider a sale.